Glossary

 How Frequently Should PUWER Inspections Be Carried Out?

-- A new piece of equipment was just installed before its first use
+- A new piece of equipment was just installed, before its first use

 - Serious damage is suspected or confirmed